quentinmax/Serial2Excel/README.md

 - Capture data from a serial device.
 - Process incoming data in real-time.
 - Generate Excel, CSV or 🆕JSON files containing the processed data.

+## Node Compatibility

+`serial2excel` has not been tested on every singe NodeJS version.
+For best results you may stick to LTS versions.
+Issue reports related to NodeJS are highly appreciated.

 ## Installation